-- The company submitted tax return in the legal dates. - The tax authority was examined (estimated) tax for year 2017 amounted to EGP 85,217, and the company appealed that form on the legal dates. - The actual inspection for year 2020 requested, and all the requested documents submitted for that.
+- The company submitted tax return in the legal dates. - The tax authority was examined (estimated) tax for year 2017, and the company appealed that form on the legal dates and submitted the necessary documents for the inspection and is waiting for the inspection's results. - The actual inspection for year 2020 requested, and all the requested documents submitted for that. - salaries tax